-The forty one investments made to date in DBFM projects are performing satisfactorily, except Queensferry High School and Inverurie Community Campus, which although operational had suffered covid related delays to completion of final phased works and were in funder lock-up (that is, the funders require this work to be completed before sub-ordinated debt and dividend payments can be made to the project sponsors including SFTi).
+The forty one investments made to date in DBFM projects are performing satisfactorily, except Inverurie Community Campus, which although operational had suffered delays to completion of final phased works and were in funder lock-up (that is, the funders require this work to be completed before sub-ordinated debt and dividend payments can be made to the project sponsors including SFTi).
 The Board do not anticipate any losses as payments are anticipated to be received and hence, with the exception of minor re-profiling, investments are performing according to their base cases and making returns as anticipated.
-Thirty-four projects made capital repayments in the year which totalled £217,293 (2019/20: £628,328).
+Twenty projects made capital repayments in the year which totalled returns to the Company.

-The NHT LLP investments and investments in hubCos are not anticipated to make material financial returns to the Company.
+The NHT LLP investments and investments in hubCos are not anticipated to make material financial